How do I charge my vehicle with Bilkraft?

-Is it possible to have invoices sent in the mail?
+Is it possible to have invoices sent by mail?

 How can I see charging details while charging?

-We show the charging data provided by the charging station in the active charging window.
-The Bilkraft app supports these different data points.
-Power (kW), State-of-Charge on battery (%) and energy delivered (kWh).
+We show the charging data provided by the charger in the active charging window.
+The Bilkraft app supports these different data points: Power (kW), State-of-Charge on battery (%) and energy delivered (kWh).
 The data is automatically shown if provided by the charging stations.
 Different stations may provide different data points.

 Why is the power shown in app different than reported by the car?

-In the app we show the charging data provided by the charging station.
+In the app we show the charging data provided by the charger.
 There might be some energy loss to heat and current power usage by the car (such as the climate control and battery heating/cooling).
 The car displays the net energy and power to the battery, while the charging stations provide the gross values.
-The data from the charging stations might be slightly inaccurate and delayed.
+The data from the chargers might be slightly inaccurate and delayed.